Frequently Asked Questions

 Q: How do I change my First/Last Name on my account?

 A: For security purposes, you are not able to change your First or Last Name online.
-Please contact Customer Support to speak with a representative and ask about your options.
+Please contact Customer Service to speak with a representative and ask about your options.

 Q: How do I add or delete saved credit cards on my ConnectNetwork account?